-120 hours of direct patient contact experience.
-Consult FAQ for more detailed information.
+One hundred twenty (120) hours of direct patient contact experience is required before entering the PA program.
+Consult the department's FAQ webpage for more detailed information.

-Satisfactory completion of all requirements as per the terms set forth by the Physician Assistant Department
+Satisfactory completion of all requirements as per the terms set forth by the Natural Sciences and Physician Assistant Departments.